davkk/masters-thesis/typst/main.typ

 = Introduction

 This thesis introduces a new approach to calculate particle reconstruction efficiency within the upgraded Run 3 $"O"^2$ software framework of the ALICE experiment.
-It applies the resulting efficiency to correct angular correlation functions, aiming to improve the precision of particle physics analyses.
+The reconstruction efficiency describes a proportion of produced and successfully reconstructed particles.
+The thesis applies the calculated efficiency to correct angular correlation functions.
+A low efficiency results in skewed measured distributions, hence the correction improves the accuracy of particle physics analyses.

 == LHC and Run 3

 The *Large Hadron Collider* (LHC), located at the European Organization for Nuclear Research (CERN) near Geneva, Switzerland, stands as the world's largest particle accelerator.
 Since 2009, it provides data from particle acceleration and collision, primarily protons and heavy ions (e.g. lead).

 The collider has completed two successful periods of data collection, the first Run 1 (2010--2013), and the other Run 2 (2015--2018).
 The current operational phase, *Run 3*, began in 2022 following the second long shutdown (LS2) @lhc-upgrade.
-After numerous upgrades, the LHC now features proton-proton collisions at a center-of-mass energy of 13.6 TeV, an increase from the 13 TeV utilized in Run 2.
+After numerous upgrades, the LHC now features proton-proton and lead-lead collisions at a center-of-mass energy of 13.6 TeV, an increase from the 13 TeV utilized in Run 2.
 The higher energy helps in further studies, as well as improves measurement precision and overall analysis.

 == The ALICE experiment